mcdonnellb/Boggle-online/README.md

 The project was deployed using the Code Institute terminal for Heroku.
 In order to deploy I completed the following:

-* I cloned the Python / projext 3 repository
+* I cloned the Python / project 3 repository
+* I enabled Google Sheets API and Google Drive API
+* I created a service account and generated a creds.json file and added this to GIT
+* I added a line to gitignore so that the creds file would not be added to pushed with the commits for security reasons.
 * I created a new Heroku app
 * I set the buildbacks from the settings tab to Python and NodeJS
 * I created a config var called `PORT` and set this value to `8000`
 * I linked the Heroku app to my repository
-* I clicked on the deploy optiohn
+* I clicked on the deploy option

 ## Creating the Heroku app